david-vanderson/dvui/readme-accessibility.md

 ### Widget creators

 Each widget's `install()` should check if an accessibility node was created by using `self.data().accesskit_node()` or equivalent.
 If this returns non-null, AccessKit functions can be used on the returned node to set any values and events for that widget.
 Common functions are:
 - `nodeSetValue` / `nodeSetNumericValue` - Used to set the value to be read out by the reader.
-See rust source code for details on what values can be set for each role.
+See AccessKit source code for details on what values can be set for each role.
 - `nodesetToggled` - For checkboxes, radio buttons etc.
 - `nodeAddAction` - Common actions are .click, .focus, .toggle.
-See rust source code for the actions available for each role.
+See AccessKit source code for the actions available for each role.

 If your widget can have a value set, then make sure to handle the `text` event to allow that value to be set via a set_value action.